What Is a SWOT Analysis?

 Next, you list your weaknesses:

 - You have poor customer support operations, which has led to some negative online reviews

 - Few of your products generate a very high profit margin, so you have to sell at high volumes consistently

 - You rarely have repeat customers, meaning you have to spend more on marketing and advertising to acquire new customers

 Opportunities are up next:

 - One of your key competitors recently decided to dissolve their business.
 That leaves a gap in the market.

 - One of your products was recently featured in a popular TV show.
 That could drive up demand.

-- You have started to receive queries about influencer partnerships and affiliate marketing opportunities
+- You’ve started to receive queries about influencer partnerships and affiliate marketing opportunities

 Last but not least, threats: